Explore our frequently asked questions below. To view simply click the question.

 The Honors College does not award Honors credits based on Advanced Placement, International Baccalaureate, Dual Enrollment credits or ACT/SAT scores.
 However, you may earn Auburn University course credits based on the above scores.

 The Honors Curriculum has been developed to provide Honors students an opportunity for broad enriching educational experiences based in large part on Auburn’s Core Curriculum.
-Beginning in Fall of 2014, Honors students may choose 30 hours of Honors coursework to replace regular University classes.
+Honors students may choose between 24 or 30 hours of Honors coursework, depending on designation, to replace regular University classes.
 Honors students may choose from Honors Core Courses, Honors Departmental Courses, Honors Seminars, Honors Research Seminars, Graduate-level courses, Honors Study and Travel, or Honors Contract courses to fulfill the Honors Curriculum requirements.

 Undergraduate Research at Auburn University promotes opportunities for undergraduates to engage in mentored research and creative scholarship.
 As future leaders and community-involved citizens, students must be able to apply creative solutions to complicated social issues, understand multi-facted physical processes, and communicate effectively.
 Auburn University and the Honors College believe that undergraduate research and scholarly activity are way to develop these important skills and enrich the Auburn educational experience.